parmarjh/Clustering-on-Word-Vectors-using-Truncated-SVD/README.md

 1. There are clusters where semantic relation could be noticed.
 For instance, **words hypoglecemia and hysterectomi are grouped together (both are medical words)**.

-2. The words grouped together with word, **’alkalin’ in cluster 16** are nonalcohol, stimuli, vitamin, needl, lecithin, technivorm, latent, microbiolog, benzocain, sunburn etc. Thus **16th cluster contains chemcial and medicine related words**.
+2. The words grouped together with word, **’alkalin’ in cluster 16** are nonalcohol, stimuli, vitamin, needl, lecithin, technivorm, latent, microbiolog, benzocain, sunburn etc. Thus **16th cluster contains chemical and medicine related words**.

 3. The words meaningfully similar to **’food’** in cluster 15 are irregular, wholefood, brunch, bitterish, grind, robusto, dogfoodanalyst, dinner, cocunut etc. Thus **15th cluster contains food and food related words in general**.